 Studying during corona: HU starts campaign 'Study safely together'

 How do you create a safe study and work environment in the densely populated Utrecht Science Park for 38,000 students and 3,600 teachers and employees during corona?
 And how do you organize physical education and online education in such a way that as many students as possible can meet each other on campus?
 How do you use public transport, the available space in the buildings and how do you ensure that everyone keeps 1.5 meter distance from each other?
-With the 'study safely together’ campaign, Utrecht University of Applied Sciences starts an integrated plan in which these questions are answered.
+With the 'study safely together’ campaign, HU University of Applied Sciences Utrecht starts an integrated plan in which these questions are answered.

 The campaign starts on Monday, October 5.
 From Monday 5 October, the urgent advice to wear a mouth mask in the public indoor areas of the HU will also apply.

-The 'study safely together' campaign consists of several components: behavioral communication, cooperation with student organizations, measures and facilities aimed at health and safety and the optimal use of space in public transport and the buildings for educational activities.
+The 'study safely together' campaign consists of several components: behavioural communication, cooperation with student organizations, measures and facilities aimed at health and safety and the optimal use of space in public transport and the buildings for educational activities.
 “The aim of this campaign is to provide physical education to as many students as possible in a safe way,” says Jan Bogerd, president of the Executive Board.
 "Seeing each other, studying together, attending practical training together - of course according to the guidelines - is important for the bonding of students with each other and with the study program, and thus for student welfare."

-Behavioral communication as a basis
+Behavioural communication as a basis

-The measures to prevent the spread of the coronavirus are primarily aimed at behavior.
+The measures to prevent the spread of the coronavirus are primarily aimed at behaviour.
 Keeping a distance of 1.5 meters, washing hands, staying at home in case of complaints, getting tested and cooperating in contact research; these are effective measures if everyone observes them.

-In the campaign, the HU uses not only visual behavior-influencing communication such as information screens, (floor) stickers, lines and posters.
+In the campaign, the HU uses not only visual behaviour-influencing communication such as information screens, (floor) stickers, lines and posters.
 The HU will also deploy a number of coaches who approach students and employees in a friendly and clear manner if they are sitting or standing too close to each other.
 Including the message to not only to observe the measures at the HU, but also in their own social environment.
 In support of this appeal, the HU uses social media to draw the members of the HU community to the attention of the guidelines and the importance of adhering to them in a fun but urgent way.
 With the hashtag #samenveiligstuderen (study safely together) the campaign is supported with videos, polls and quizzes.

 Collaboration with student organisations